omar-mohamed/omar-mohamed.github.io/_posts/2019-04-20-Tensorflow-CIFAR-100-Series-6(Dropblock).markdown

 ## Implementation

-We will be using [An Jiaoyang implementation](https://github.com/DHZS/tf-dropblock) of dropblock in tensorflow:
+We will be using An Jiaoyang's [implementation](https://github.com/DHZS/tf-dropblock) of dropblock in tensorflow: